Gonzalo Suárez (director)

-Gonzalo Suárez Morilla (Oviedo, Spain, 30 July 1934) is a Spanish writer, screenwriter and film director.
+Gonzalo Suárez Morilla (born 30 July 1934) is a Spanish writer, screenwriter and film director.

 Career

 In 1963 he published his first novel De cuerpo presente.
 His 1975 film The Regent's Wife was entered into the 9th Moscow International Film Festival.
 His 1991 film Don Juan in Hell was entered into the 17th Moscow International Film Festival.

 In 1984 he acted as the married writer in Pedro Almodóvar's ¿Qué he hecho yo para merecer esto?
 (What Have I Done to Deserve This?).

 In 1985 he directed Los pazos de Ulloa for Televisión Española.

 At Gijón International Film Festival in 2003, he received the Nacho Martinez Award.

 Personal life

-He has a younger brother cinematographer Carlos Suárez, two daughters and son, Gonzalo Suárez Girard, who is a video game director, most well known for his work on Commandos.
+His younger brother was the cinematographer Carlos Suárez, who collaborated with Gonzalo in many of his films.
+He has had four children with Hélène Girard, including the sinologist Anne-Hélène Suárez and the video game developer Gonzo Suárez.